bin3xish477/pythonforcybersecurity/README.md

   """
   ```

-# The re, socket, and request Module
+# The re, socket, and requests Module

 ### re
 The re module is used for compiling and providing regular expression searching within your program.
 Regular expressions are a sequence of characters that define a specific search pattern.
 For an excellent regular expression cheat sheet, follow this [link](https://devhints.io/regexp).
 Let's look at some regular expressions that you will most likely use in cybersecurity: